-Great if you want to keep little notes, stories and updates of your kiddo in addition to photos and videos.
+If you’re looking for a place to keep little notes, stories and updates of every baby milestone or memory in addition to photos and videos.

-- Family members can opt to receive updates by e-mail if they don’t wanna miss a thing (I believe Steven Tyler would approve of this feature).
+- Family members can opt to receive updates by e-mail.

 - You can switch the view between calendar, timeline, or gallery to view your content in different ways.

-- In addition to adding photos or videos, you can also add stories, updates, height and weight, to keep track of a little bit of everything in your kiddo’s life.
+- In addition to adding photos or videos, you can also add stories, updates, and tidbits like height and weight, to keep track of a little bit of everything in your kiddo’s life.

 - All of your uploaded photos are automatically sorted by date.

-- If you don’t want to opt into the automatic printing feature, you can print photos and export full resolution pictures and HD videos whenever you want.
+- You can export and print full resolution pictures and HD videos whenever you want.

-- Just like you would in a baby book, you can add photos, quotes and notes, as well as videos and audio clips of all the cute stuff your kid has ever said or done.
-You can then search your posts by kid, date and location.
+- You can add photos, quotes and notes, as well as videos and audio clips and search your posts by kid, date and location.

-- Your moments can either be shared using a link or by inviting people to view them on the app or website (they can then opt in to receive e-mail notifications if they wish).
+- Your moments can either be shared using a link or by inviting people to view them on the app or website (they can also opt in to receive e-mail notifications).